Gabriel Boric: Member of Chamber of Deputies (2014–2022)

 In January 2017, Boric's movement, together with other new parties and collectives including Jackson's Democratic Revolution, launched the Chilean Broad Front (Frente Amplio).
 Boric played a leadership role in Beatriz Sánchez's campaign during the 2017 presidential election.
 After Sánchez placed third and failed to qualify for the second round, Boric reluctantly supported Alejandro Guillier as a means to defeat Sebastián Piñera, although Piñera ultimately emerged victorious.

 In the 2017 general election, Boric sought re-election as an independent candidate supported by the Humanist Party, one of the founding members of the Broad Front.
 He received 18,626 votes (32.8%), an increase compared to 2013, making him the second most voted deputy in the country at that time.
 Boric served on the Commissions for Extreme Zones and the Chilean Antarctic, as well as Constitution, Legislation, Justice, and Regulation.

 The Broad Front's commendable performance in the 2017 elections, where it became Chile's third largest political force, prompted the coalition and its members to undergo reorganization.
 In 2018, the Autonomist Movement, along with the Libertarian Left and other smaller movements, decided to merge and establish a political party called Social Convergence.

+In 2019 Comisión de Ética sanctioned Boric for displaying a t-shirt with right-wing senator Jaime Guzmán gunned.
+As result of this Boric lost 5% of his salary.